jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="number-field" %}

-You can use the optional field modifier `step` to limit the number to a certain number of decimal places and to control the way the browser widget controls work:
+You can use the optional field modifier `step` to limit the number to a certain number of decimal places:

 {% include side-by-side.html demo="number-field-step" %}